The scream of Edvard Munch

 of my work "Sur Dieu".
 I wanted express my fear in the wilderness

-my mind.
-Therefore it's tough to me seeing "Sur Dieu".
-However
+really tough to me seeing "Sur Dieu".

 Today's piece